lmazure/rag/doc_chat/README.md

 ## Usage

+🚧 to be updated 🚧 TBD

-1. Click the "Ingest Documentation" button to scrape and store the Squash documentation
+1. Click the "Ingest Documentation" button to scrape and store the documentation
 2. Enter your question in the text input
 3. Click "Ask Question" to get an AI-generated response based on the documentation

 ## Testing

+🚧 to be updated 🚧 TBD

 Run tests using pytest:
 ```bash